 Danielle Anderson began dancing at age 3 and quickly discovered that classical ballet was her passion!
 Growing up in Rochester provided Danielle with opportunities study ballet and to perform.
 Some of her favorite roles were Sugar Plum Fairy in Allegro’s Nutcracker and Belle in Children’s Dance Theater’s Beauty and the Beast.
 Danielle also spent summers at ballet intensive programs such as Central Pennsylvania Youth Ballet and Sarasota Ballet School in Florida.
 Danielle attended college at University of WI La Crosse and holds a Bachelor of Science degree in Microbiology.
 She also recently earned a Master degree in Business Administration from Augsburg College.
 In addition to teaching at Allegro, Danielle works for Mayo Medical Laboratories.
 In her free time, Danielle enjoys spending time with her husband and two kids, renovating her house, reading, and dancing, of course!

-Rachelle Bernard has a passion for teaching music to the next generation of musicians.
-Piano lessons and choral singing have been a part of her life since she was very young.
-Rachelle attended North Central University and graduated with a Bachelor’s degree in Vocal Music.
+Rachelle Bernard attended North Central University and graduated with a Bachelor’s degree in Vocal Music.
 She has sung the Soprano Solo in Vivaldi’s Gloria with guest choirs from local high schools in Minnesota and was a guest vocalist for five years as a part of a large breast cancer benefit in the Twin Cities.
-She has a love for Broadway Musicals.
+She has a true love for Broadway Musicals.
 Rachelle began her career at Allegro teaching piano and voice lessons.
-Since then she has taken on the full time role of School Director which allows her to be a part of every aspect of Allegro.
+Since then, she has taken on the full time role of School Director which allows her to be a part of every aspect of Allegro.
 Being a part of the More Than Just Great Dancing studio owners group allows Rachelle to assist Janet in keeping our focus on producing not just great dancers and musicians, but great students, friends and community members.

 Tom Burson has a bachelor of music degree in piano pedagogy and a bachelor of music education degree from Bradley University.
 He earned a master of music degree in piano performance from the University of Illinois.
 He has taught music, including band instruments and ensembles, in many public and private schools.
 Tom has played piano as a soloist and in many jazz classical and pop groups.
 Tom is currently Organist and Praise Band Director at Evangel United Methodist Church.
 At Allegro, in addition to piano and band instrument instruction, Tom also plays accompaniment for the advanced ballet classes and has played for many dance performances.